1940 Philadelphia Eagles season: Off season

+After 4 years playing at larger Philadelphia Municipal Stadium the Eagles move to Shibe Park for the 1940 season.
+The reason for the change was financial — stadium rent was set to go up $400 per game, an amount the struggling Eagles could ill-afford.
+In February, Eagles owner Bert Bell met with Connie Mack and hammered out an agreement for the team to play all six of their home games at Shibe — two in the afternoon and four under the lights at night.

 Eagles training camp was held at West Chester State Teachers College, West Chester, Pennsylvania.

-NFL Draft
+NFL draft

-The 1940 NFL Draft was held on December 9, 1939.
+The 1940 NFL draft was held on December 9, 1939.
 This year again it was to have 22 rounds, with each team getting 20 picks.
 The weaker teams only picked in the 2nd and 4th rounds and were passed over in rounds 21 and 22.

 The Eagles and Pittsburgh Pirates, before being called Steelers, both finished with 1–9–1, .100 records, but the 1939 Chicago Cardinals ended up at 1–10, .091 and would get the first pick in the draft.
 The Eagles and Pirates would alternate picking 2nd or 3rd in each round.

 Player selections

 The table shows the Eagles selections and what picks they had that were traded away and the team that ended up with that pick.
 It is possible the Eagles' pick ended up with this team via another team that the Eagles made a trade with.

 Not shown are acquired picks that the Eagles traded away.